openMSX User's Manual

 2. Starting the Emulator

-In this chapter we will tell you how to select MSX machines and how to use extension cartridges.
+In this chapter we will tell you how to select MSX machines and how to use extension cartridges, when starting up openMSX.

 2.1 Machines

 If you start openMSX without any command line parameters, you will get the default machine, which is stored in the default_machine setting, see the Setup Guide.
-If you did not change the default machine, you will get the C-BIOS MSX2+ machine.
+If you did not change the default machine, the C-BIOS MSX2+ machine will be started.

-To select a different MSX machine, you can use the -machine command line argument:
+To select a different MSX machine from the command line, you can use the -machine argument:

 openmsx -machine Panasonic_FS-A1GT

-But, you can also use the machine command to switch at run time in the console, which is explained in the next chapter.
+It is also possible to use the machine command to switch at run time in the console, which is explained in the next chapter.

 2.2 Extensions